jmar0904/joemartin-MADA-project/README.md

 The main takeaway from this part of my project is that I have several variables that seem have strong correlations.
 The most immediately useful correlations to me are in stride and average pace, as well as cadence and average pace.

+### Part 3 - Preliminary Data Analysis

+Part 3 of this project focuses primarily on the data set exported and scraped from Garmin Connect.
+Part 2 of this project was updated to add new variables (speed in mph, anaerobic training effect, and associate binary variables) to aid in building linear regression and logistic regression models.

+The Rmd file "Modeling Running Performance" contains preliminary modeling results from the available Garmin data.
+The most relevant results from this document were added to the runDataProject_master.Rmd file.

+The data analysis in Part 3 focuses primarily on identifying the most relevant variables to this study.
+The objective is to gain a better understanding of the full data set, while setting up for the next part of the project in which these models will be refined to predict performance events.

+Structure Update:

+products ->
+runDataProject_master.Rmd
+Modeling Running Performance.Rmd